-6. Capital Stock
+5. Capital Stock

 On May 24, 2016, the Company entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co., LLC (the "Sales Agent"), to create an at the market equity program under which the Company can from time to time offer and sell up to 1,319,289 shares of its Common Stock through the Sales Agent.
 Effective June 26, 2016, the Company halted indefinitely all future offers and sales of its Common Stock pursuant to the ATM Agreement.
-As of December 31, 2016, the Company had not sold any shares of Common Stock pursuant to the ATM Agreement.
 On June 30, 2016, the Company closed on the sale of its equity securities in connection with a registered direct offering, described below, and as a result, the Company was restricted from issuing any shares pursuant to the ATM Agreement for a period of 90 days following the close of the ATM Agreement.
 This restriction lapsed on September 28, 2016.
 On February 21, 2017, the Company authorized the Sales Agent to restart sales under the ATM Agreement for maximum aggregate gross proceeds of up to \$3,285,798.
-During the first quarter of 2017, the Company sold 642,150 shares of common stock under this agreement for total net proceeds to the Company from this offering, after deducting the placement agent fees and offering expenses, of approximately \$1.8 million.
+During the first quarter of 2017, the Company sold 642,150 shares of Common Stock under this agreement for total net proceeds to the Company from this offering, after deducting the placement agent fees and offering expenses, of approximately \$1.8 million.
+No shares of Common Stock were sold pursuant to the ATM Agreement during the second quarter of 2017.
+On June 14, 2017, the Company closed on the sale of its equity securities in connection with a public offering, described below, and as a result, the Company is restricted from issuing any shares pursuant to the ATM Agreement for a period of twenty-four months following the closing date of the offering.
+However, this restriction is suspended for any sale of shares of Common Stock under the ATM Agreement that is above \$3.00 per share.